 How do we do this?

 We create and follow policies and procedures to help us achieve a fair, safe and harmonious environment for everyone.
 We want our school to be a place where children are safe from harm, know that staff have their welfare at heart, and that they will always be listened to if they want to discuss a problem.
-Some examples of the way we do this are listed below.
+Some examples of the way we do this are listed below (please click on any policy to be taken to the correct page).

 - Safeguarding and Early Help Policy – This policy is updated annually to reflect new guidance and legislation issued in relation to safeguarding children and promoting their welfare within schools and includes: FGM (Female Genital Mutilation), Extremism, Radicalisation and Child Sexual Exploitation.